mailsg/Hello-Microverse/README.md

-**[Hello Microverse Repo Setup Project]** This is Day 2 project for learning Git workflows.
+**Hello Microverse Repo Setup Project** is Day 2 project for learning Git workflows.
 I aim to follow the instructions as mentioned in the task board and set up this repo.

 ## 🛠 Built With <a name="built-with"></a>